Introduction

 summary of what we have learned

-In terms of impact, Clean code He has managed to instill in an entire generation of developers a concern for writing quality code.
-Many professionals acknowledge that Martin's advice made them reflect and improve as programmers, adopting habits such as refactoring regularly, naming carefully, and adding tests to their workflow. main learning that leaves the book is an attitude: it matters as the code is written, not just that it works.
-By the end of the reading, the student will have reinforced the idea that code is an asset that must be kept clean to avoid "technical debt" and that code cleanliness is the responsibility of everyone on a development team.
+He main learning that leaves the book is an attitude: it matters as the code is written, not just that it works.
+Upon completing the reading, the student reinforces the idea that code is an asset that must be kept clean to avoid "technical debt" and understands that code cleanliness is the responsibility of everyone on a development team.

-In short, “Clean code” it is a reading highly recommended for computer science or software engineering students who want to make the leap from writing code that simply works, to write code that is also clear, elegant and maintainableBy applying their teachings judiciously and adapting them to each project, a junior developer can adopt a team mentality early on. quality and professionalism In programming.
-As Martin asserts, writing clean code isn't an academic luxury, but the key to developing agile and sustainable software: well-written code today saves countless hours of debugging and refactoring tomorrow.
-Clean Code inspires us to see programming not just as solving technical problems, but as a process of continuous improvement where the ultimate goal is pride and confidence in the code that we build.
+In short, “Clean code” it is a reading highly recommended for computer science or software engineering students who want to make the leap from writing code that simply works to write code that is also clear, elegant and maintainableBy applying their teachings judiciously and adapting them to each project, a junior developer can adopt a team mentality early on. quality and professionalism in the programming.